Notes on explicit smooth maps on 7-dimensional manifolds into the 4-dimensional Euclidean space: New results on topological properties of explicit fold maps on -dimensional manifolds and new examples of fold maps on -dimensional manifolds.

+Theorem \ref{thm:1} and Corollary \ref{cor:2} may imply that special generic maps restrict the cohomology rings and the classical characteristic classes such as Stiefel-Whitney classes and Pontragin classes of $7$-dimensional closed and (simply-)connected manifolds considerably.

+On the other hand, Corollary \ref{cor:1} and Theorem \ref{thm:5} may imply the following fact: the class of fold maps such that the restrictions to the singular sets are embeddings and that preimages of regular values are disjoint unions of spheres on $7$-dimensional closed manifolds (into ${\mathbb{R}}^4$) or suitable wider classes cover considerably wide classes of $7$-dimensional closed and (simply-)connected manifolds, as manifolds admitting these maps.

-Note that recently Kreck (\cite{kreck}) has studied $7$-dimensional closed and simply-connected manifolds with free 2nd homology groups and that he found a comprehensive classification in terms of explicit (co)bordism relations.
-The result may be a starting result for us to understand this class of $7$-dimensional manifolds more geometrically.
+Note that recently Kreck (\cite{kreck}) studied $7$-dimensional closed and simply-connected manifolds with free 2nd homology groups and that he found a comprehensive classification in terms of explicit (co)bordism relations.
+Theorem \ref{thm:5} may be a pioneering result for us to understand the class of these $7$-dimensional manifolds in more geometric and constructive ways.

-Note also that before his study, comprehensive algebraic and differential topological classifications of $7$-dimensional closed and $2$-connected manifolds have been studied in \cite{crowleyescher} and \cite{crowleynordstrom}.
+Note also that before his study, comprehensive algebraic topological and differential topological classifications of $7$-dimensional closed and $2$-connected manifolds were studied in \cite{crowleyescher} and \cite{crowleynordstrom} for example.

-We will show another version of this result for $7$-dimensional manifolds which may not be spin.
+We will show another version of Theorem \ref{thm:5} for $7$-dimensional manifolds which may not be spin.

 The following gives special generic maps into ${\mathbb{R}}^n$ resembling ones in Example \ref{ex:1}.
 See \cite{saeki} and in this case see also \cite{nishioka} for example.